markedjs/marked/README.md

 - __highlight__: A callback to highlight code blocks.
 - __tables__: Enable GFM tables.
 This is enabled by default.
 (Requires the `gfm` option in order to be enabled).
+- __anchors__: Create an HTML anchor in the output for each heading.
 - __breaks__: Enable GFM line breaks.
 Disabled by default.
 - __smartLists__: Use smarter list behavior than the original markdown.
   Disabled by default.
 May eventually be default with the old behavior